SoCFPGA-learning/DECA/Tutorials/Porting-Cores/README.md

 ### SDRAM

-* Do not define GPIO pins as 3.3V.
+* Using 3.3V power supply from DECA, do not define GPIO pins as 3.3V.
 Works best with Quartus 17.1 defaults: 2.5 V, 12 mA
+* If you use and external power supply for 3V3 then SDRAM pins can be safely defined as 3V3.
 * Use Fast registers used in memtest example (see [qsf file](https://github.com/SoCFPGA-learning/DECA/raw/main/Projects/MemTest_Mister/synth/DECA/memtest_deca.qsf))